EmmaPesjak/Game-of-Life-Python/Laboration_3/README.md

 according to the study guidance was sequence number with its corresponding fibonacci value.
 In order to do this a list for each parameter was created. the `values` list got its information from `fib_details` and the `seq_nr` got its information from a `while` loop that appended sequence numbers by counting backwards from the `nth_nmb` to 0.
 Sequence number and fibonacci value were then written to file with `.write`, this by zipping them together with `zip()`.

+#### Edit modified solution:
+The variable "RESOURCES" with a path to the resource folder was not being used throughout the program.
+This file path was added in `def create_logger` and `def write_to_file` in order to conform with the laboratory guidance.

 ## Discussion